 5.2.4 Units with Electromechanical Relay Outputs (ordering options D and/or E = 4) Electromechanical relays are also available and represent the most flexible type of output.
 They are a good choice for a variety of applications.
 Consult Metrix product datasheet 1004730 for comprehensive specifications pertaining to relay outputs.
 5.2.5 Open/Close on Alarm The alarm and shutdown triacs (or analog switches) are independently field settable for N.O. (close on alarm) or N.C. (open on alarm).
 The switches are accessible with a non-conductive screwdriver via the inner side panels.
 Open on alarm is recommended in installations where triac lines are likely to be noisy, i.e.: large transient voltage spikes due to unsuppressed relay, solenoid or other inductive loads.
-5.2.6 Auto Reset Mode In this mode, alarm and/or shutdown trips will automatically reset when the vibration level falls below the set point.
-This is accomplished by maintaining an open circuit between Reset and Common terminals.
-See drawings below.
-5.2.7 Latch Mode

-In this mode, alarm and/or shutdown trips will occur and remain "latched" when the vibration level exceeds the set point for a duration exceeding the time delay.
-The tripped status will remain latched until the reset button is depressed.
-The Reset button must be connected to terminals in the drawing below.
-The Reset button must be an NC button and momentary Open.
-If, in the latching mode, the alarm condition has cleared, one will have to push the local rest button, if installed, or will have to press the remote reset button.
-In both cases the Reset button opens the connection between the Reset and Common terminals.
-See drawings below.
-If the alarms are latched and power is removed from the 440 when the 440 is re-energized, if the alarm condition has cleared, the alarms will no longer be latched.
-5.2.8 Remote Reset Mode When wired in this mode, the alarm and shutdown switches latch in "trip", but can be reset to the "non-alarm/non-shutdown" mode by momentarily interrupting the connection from terminal Reset to Common.
+5.2.6 Auto Reset Mode In this mode, alarm and shutdown switches are automatically reset to the non-alarm/nonshutdown condition when the vibration level falls below the set point.
+5.2.7 Latch Mode In this mode, alarm and shutdown switches remain "latched" in alarm (shutdown) condition when the vibration level exceeds the set point for the duration of the time delay.
+The unit is in this condition when the reset terminal is connected to common.
+Remote Reset Mode When wired in this mode, the alarm and shutdown switches latch in "trip", but can be reset to the "non-alarm/non-shutdown" mode by momentarily interrupting the connection from terminal Reset to Common.
 This can be accomplished with a normally closed momentary switch.
 The switch contacts should be isolated from other circuits, potentials or grounds.

-5.2.9 Optional Power-Up Timed Inhibit (20-Second Lockout optional) This 20-second Power-Up timed inhibit (Lockout) feature is an option which inhibits the trips from actuating.
+NOTE: Remote reset is disabled if pushbutton reset option is selected.
+5.2.8 Optional Power-Up Timed Inhibit (20-Second Lockout optional) This 20-second Power-Up timed inhibit (Lockout) feature is an option which inhibits the trips from actuating.
 The trips will not be permitted to actuate for as long as the Lockout terminal is connected to common.
 Trips will be allowed to trip after 20 seconds from when the Lockout is disconnected/open from the common.
-5.2.10 4-20 mA Output This loop supplies its own 24Vdc power and provides a 4-20 mA output current proportional to vibration.
+5.2.9 4-20 mA Output This loop supplies its own 24Vdc power and provides a 4-20 mA output current proportional to vibration.
 Most switches are supplied with ordering option B=2 (absolute 4-20mA output reference) where 4mA = no vibration and 20mA = full scale vibration (refer to product datasheet 1004730 for full scale range options).
 A small number of older switches may use a B option other than 2, designating an analog output that is proportional to the setpoint rather than the full-scale range.
 Consult the factory for additional information.